Heat fluctuations in a harmonic chain of active particles: Setup

 \section{Setup}

 Consider a harmonic chain composed of $N$ active Ornstein-Uhlenbeck particles (AOUPs) in one dimension.
-Each particle is connected to its nearest neighbors with harmonic springs of stiffness constant $k$.
-The left- and right-end particles, particles 1 and $N$, are connected to fixed locations with springs, which for simplicity also have stiffness $k$.
+Each particle is connected to its nearest neighbors with harmonic springs.
+Let $k_i$ be the stiffness constant of a spring connecting particles {$i$ and $i+1$}.
+The left- and right-end particles, particles 1 and $N$, are connected to fixed locations with harmonic springs of stiffness $k_{\rm L}=k_0$ and $k_{\rm R}=k_N$, respectively.
 Particles 1 and $N$ are, respectively, coupled with friction coefficients $\gamma_{\rm L}$ and $\gamma_{\rm R}$ to baths of temperature $T_{\rm L}$ and $T_{\rm R}$.
 Fig.~\ref{fig:scheme} shows a schematic of the system.

 The underdamped dynamics of this coupled system obey, in matrix form,